preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 .. image:: what-the-heck-v7.png

-From left to right (for a video):
+From left to right:

 + To create a clickable link on the image.
 + To edit the image in Media Picker.
 + To remove the image.
 + To set the width of the image.

 For a video, it's not possible to create a clickable link.
-The other three tools are availble.
+The other three tools are availble for a video as well.

 To create a clickable link, click the link tool shown on the image and use the Add link general asset to add the link, see: :doc:`Add Link </general-assets/add-link/index>`